swiftmade/omnipay-everypay/README.md

 # Omnipay - EveryPay Gateway

-*Disclaimer: This package is **not** an official package by EveryPay AS nor by omnipay.*
+_Disclaimer: This package is **not** an official package by EveryPay AS nor by omnipay._

 [EveryPay](https://every-pay.com/) is an Estonian payment provider, currently working with LHV and SEB banks.

 The package currently supports a limited set of essential features:

-- Charging through Gateway API
+- Charge cards through the Gateway API (redirect)
-- Charging through Backend API (using tokens)
-- Requesting card tokens
+- Requesting card tokens (Gateway API only)

-**WARNING:** Not production ready yet!

-- [ ] Add production endpoints
-- [ ] Fix remaining todos
+- Token payments using Backend API

 ## Usage